School of Agricultural Sciences/ 03

 The School of Agricultural Sciences places special emphasis on creating a climate that is conducive to learning.
 The faculty possess a genuine concern for the students as well as a high commitment to the educational achievement of their students.
 The school's goal is to educate students to successfully meet the challenges of a career in agriculture, while instilling a desire and curiosity for lifelong learning.

 The School of Agricultural Sciences offers an excellent course curriculum for each major, undergraduate research opportunities, internship programs, a wide range of professional and social student organizations and hands-on experiences in living laboratories to expand students’ horizons beyond the classroom.

 Agriculture Major Requirements

-All agriculture students are required to take chemistry as part of their general requirements.
+All agriculture students are required to take chemistry as part of their core requirements.

 Requirements for Independent Study and Problems Courses